 Overview of the waterfalls of the Erawan National Park

 On the eastern edge of the Erawan National Park, a stream plunges over several imposing waterfalls into the great Khwae Yai River, which also flows through the city of Kanchanaburi.
 From the entrance to the national park, an approximately 3-kilometer-long hiking trail leads uphill along the waterfalls.
-There are a total of 7 different levels in the park.
+There are a total of 7 different levels in the Erawan Park.
 The first two waterfalls are easily accessible for everyone.
 There are picnic areas, restaurants, and plenty of swimming opportunities here.
-Accordingly, mainly Thai families cavort here and make this area of the park a very popular place.
+Accordingly, mainly Thai families cavort here and make this area of the park a very popular travel destination.
 But the further you walk up, the emptier and quieter it becomes.
 Only a few people take the partly steep path to the remaining 5 waterfalls, although these are in no way inferior to the first two.
 Rather the opposite.
-Small fish swim in the turquoise-blue pools in front of the waterfalls and nibble at your feet, and at several viewpoints you have a wonderful view of the surrounding landscape.
+Small fish swim in the turquoise-blue pools in front of the waterfalls and nibble at your feet, and at several viewpoints you have a wonderful view of the surrounding landscape of Thailand.
 But more on that later.

 8 am - 4.30 pm